iTwin/imodel-reporter/README.md

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.
 See [LICENSE.md](./LICENSE.md) for license terms and full copyright notice.

-A simple command line app to generate csv reports from an iModel
+The iModel Reporter is a simple command line app to generate csv reports from an iModel.

 ## Table of contents